openhouse/photo-filter/DEVELOPMENT_PLAN.md

   - Provide full files for any code changes to facilitate copy-paste replacement.
   - Organize the project into smaller files if necessary to improve manageability.

-- **Communication**:
+- **Documentation**:

-  - Include all critical information within project files for continuity.
+  - Keep all project files updated, including `README.md`, `ISSUES.md`, and `project-guidelines.md`.
-  - Document any architectural decisions and code changes thoroughly.
+  - Document architectural decisions and code changes thoroughly.

 - **Issue Tracking**:

-  - Utilize `ISSUES.md` for logging problems and tracki
+  - Utilize `ISSUES.md` for logging problems and tracking resolutions.
+  - Include open-ended questions and uncertainties to encourage collaborative problem-solving.